-There may also be a need to insure the lives of all the partners to cover potential liabilities that might arise on their death perhaps to pay off an overdraft or other creditors.
+There may also be a need to insure the lives of all the partners to cover potential liabilities that might arise on their death - perhaps to pay off an overdraft or other creditors.

-Events of the past few years, including Covid-19, and the more recent cost-of-living crisis caused significant disruption for many small businesses with higher operating costs as well as dealing with the difficulty of customers with reduced spending ability.
+Events such as Covid-19, and the current cost-of-living crisis cause significant disruption for many small businesses with higher operating costs as well as dealing with the difficulty of customers with reduced spending ability.
 These events are stark reminders to ensure that where a partnership agreement exists it is both current and relevant.